Get off the grid – gorgeous log cabins in Scotland

 Eagle Brae, Beauly

 Eagle Brae is a small and exclusive village of seven utterly beautiful self-catering cedar log cabins in Scotland surrounded by the business of Highland life; grouse moors, wandering red deer, wheeling birds of prey.
-Part of an 8000 acres estate, for those looking for unique Scottish Highland accommodation, Eagle Brae offers true luxury – an incredible sense of place in the landscape, wonderful peace and quiet, and a genuine warmth in welcome.
+Part of an 8000 acres estate, for those looking for unique Scottish Highland accommodation, Eagle Brae offers true luxury – an incredible sense of place in the landscape, wonderful peace and quiet, and genuine warmth in welcome.
 Read more: Eagle Brae

 Nearby – Eagle Brae offers all the sporting estate activities a budding Highland laird could wish for – from camera stalking to husky racing and fly fishing.
 Visit Glen Affric and Glen Strathfarrar and Loch Ness where you can explore Urquhart Castle.
 Further afield is the Highland capital of Inverness – don’t miss the organic pizza & beer at the Black Isle Bar.